 New technology will prevail and outperform if:

-– Improving the environment that will instigate the adoption of new technology, while keeping fraud and errors in check.
-This means coordinating with legal, regulatory and data frameworks.
+– Enhancing the conditions that will encourage the adoption of new technology while controlling fraud and mistakes.
+Coordination with the legal, regulatory, and data frameworks is required.

-What Is Blockchain, How Has It Been Revolutionizing The Cross-border Payments Industry?
+What Is Blockchain, And How Has It Redefined The Global Payments Sector?